Trump administration wants to cancel Biden-era rule that made conservation a 'use' of public land

 Wednesday's announcement comes amid a flurry of actions since Trump took office aimed at boosting energy production from the federal government's vast land holdings, which are concentrated in Western states including Alaska, California, Nevada, New Mexico, Utah and Wyoming.

-Interior officials said the Biden rule had sidelined people who depend on public lands for their livelihoods and imposed unneeded restrictions.
+Interior officials said the Biden rule sidelined people who depend on public lands for their livelihoods and imposed unneeded restrictions.
+No conservation leases had been issued under the new rule, they said.

-Burgum said in a statement that it would have prevented thousands of acres from being used for energy and mineral productions, grazing and recreation.
-Overturning it “protects our American way of life and gives our communities a voice in the land that they depend on,” Burgum said.
+Burgum said in a statement that it could have blocked energy and mineral production, logging, grazing and recreation across hundreds of thousands of acres.
+Overturning the rule “protects our American way of life and gives our communities a voice in the land that they depend on,” Burgum said.

-“The previous administration’s Public Lands Rule had the potential to block access to hundreds of thousands of acres of multiple-use land – preventing energy and mineral production, timber management, grazing and recreation across the West,” Burgum said.

-Environmentalists had largely embraced the rule that was finalized in April 2024.
+Environmentalists had largely embraced the rule finalized in April 2024.
 Supporters argued that conservation was a long-neglected facet of the land bureau’s mission under the 1976 Federal Lands Policy Management Act.

 “The administration cannot simply overthrow that statutory authority because they would prefer to let drilling and mining companies call the shots,” said Alison Flint, senior legal director at The Wilderness Society.